Web design tools

 I use developer tools to try out HTML and CSS changes on the fly, before feeding back to the developers.
 It’s perfect for adjusting things like typography and animation, as well as trying out new content in place.

 I learnt recently that you should dock your inspector to the right, so you can adjust the width of the viewport quickly when testing responsive designs.
 (Remember kids: nothing beats testing on real devices.)

-It’s also possible to use Developer Tools on Safari on your iOS device (via a Mac), and it’s pretty simple to setup.
+It’s also possible to use developer Tools on Safari on your iOS device (via a Mac).

 Alternatives / Extras

 - WhatFont is a quick way to check a site’s typography.

 - Web Developer Toolbar is a collection of very helpful tools.
 A modern classic.

 Ghostlab lets you test websites on multiple devices at the same time.
 If you update the HTML or CSS, all devices will refresh to show your changes.
 If you scroll down or visit a different page, each device will stay in sync too.
 Definitely worth purchasing in my opinion.